dekarrin/rezi/README.md

 }
 ```

-For a type that has both of these methods defined, it can be encoded and decoded
+When a type has both of these methods defined, it can be encoded and decoded
-the same as any other type:
+with Enc and Dec just like any other type:

 ```golang
 import (